Creating Impactful Content For Your Business

 I highlighted some of the key points that make DevFacto's photo and content piece more interesting to a potential applicant.

-Other tips given during the Workshop
+Other Tips from the Workshop

 During the workshop, I also wanted to highlight some common mistakes that "content creators" do when they first start creating content at a new job they just started, or for their own brand.